hoko/hoko-docs/_posts/2015-03-31-android-deeplinking.md

 }
 {% endhighlight %}

-##### Default route
+### DeeplinkDefaultRoute

-In case you want to provide a given behavior for when an unmapped deep linking opens the app you can do so by using the `@DeeplinkDefaultRoute` annotation.
+In case you want to provide a given behavior for when an unmapped deep link opens your app you can do so by using the `@DeeplinkDefaultRoute()` annotation (this annotation does not have any parameters).
 Only deep links that do not match any existing **routes** will trigger the default route.

 {% highlight java %}
 @DeeplinkDefaultRoute()